jacubero/aws-architect-associate/docs/database.rst

    Amazon RDS read replicas

 You can create up to 5 replicas per source database.
 You can monitor replication lag in Amazon CloudWatch or Amazon RDS console.
 Read replicas can be created in a different region than the master DB.
 This feature can help satisfy DR requirements or cutting down on latency by directing reads to a read replica closer to the user.
 Single-region read replicas is supported for Oracle EE and is coming soon for SQL Server.

+Read replicas can also be promoted to become the master DB instance, but due to the asynchronous replication, this requires manual action.
+You can do it for faster recovery in the event of a disaster.
+You can upgrade a read replica to a new engine version.

+.. list-table:: Multi-AZ vs Read Replicas
+   :widths: 50 50
+   :header-rows: 1

+   * - Multi-AZ
+     - Read Replicas
+   * - Synchronous replication:
+       highly durable
+     - Asynchronous replication:
+       highly scalable
+   * - Only primary instance is active at any point in time
+     - All replicas are active and
+       can be used for read scaling
+   * - Backups can be taken from secondary
+     - No backups configured by default
+   * - Always in 2 AZs within a region
+     - It can be within an AZ, cross-AZ, or cross-region
+   * - Database engine version upgrades
+       happen on primary
+     - Database engine version upgrades independently from source instance

 Plan for DR
 -----------